 So, what’s changed?
 Well, there’s some serious endorsement for starters.
 Olympic gold medallist Victoria Pendleton launched her own e-bike last year, saying at the time “They really are a game-changer.
 They are like confidence building machines.
 They provide a genuine opportunity to persuade non-cyclists – motorists and commuters, as well as those who’ve not ridden in years – to switch to pedal power.”
 Sir Chris Hoy is also an advocate, and Halfords dubbed 2017 “the year of the e-bike”.

-Meanwhile mountain biking legend, Wade Simmons, was blown away by his experience, proclaiming to MBR magazine, “I realised I wasn’t riding an e-MTB to make my riding any easier, I was riding an e-MTB to open doors to things a regular bike couldn’t.
+Meanwhile, mountain biking legend, Wade Simmons, was blown away by his experience, proclaiming to MBR magazine, “I realised I wasn’t riding an e-MTB to make my riding any easier, I was riding an e-MTB to open doors to things a regular bike couldn’t.
 This old dog is learning some new tricks, finding new lines on old trails, and having a blast.
 I can’t wait to see where it goes from here!”

-And while the biggest buyers of e-bikes to date have tended to be those who would otherwise not cycle (Halfords sells 65% of its e-bikes to the over 55 market) there’s a growing interest from existing riders.
+And while the biggest buyers of e-bikes to date have tended to be those who would otherwise not cycle (Halfords sells 65% of its e-bikes to the over 55 markets) there’s a growing interest from existing riders.
 Big manufacturers such as Specialized and Trek make some seriously cool looking and highly capable e-MTBs, marketing them as a tool for hardcore riders to go further and ride new terrain.
 Great designs and modern lightweight batteries are making e-bikes more user-friendly and exciting to ride.

 View this post on Instagram